Edwardwich/Passwall-installation/README.md

 3. Install package downloaded :
 4.
-unzip all file downloaded and go to software in openwrt luci interface and install Packages one by one
+unzip all file downloaded and go to software in openwrt luci web interface and install Packages one by one
 ![Screenshot 2024-12-19 at 14 23 48](https://github.com/user-attachments/assets/f6af2123-191c-451c-b9e5-1984c2aed519)

 ![Screenshot 2024-12-19 at 14 25 53](https://github.com/user-attachments/assets/581f806b-e40c-4351-b50c-d0d2c7172301)

 ![Screenshot 2024-12-19 at 14 26 31](https://github.com/user-attachments/assets/a501b675-ef53-4541-be17-efcccddfd8cf)

-after installing all Packages now for last need install passwall2 frome software in openwrt luci interface:
+after installing all Packages now for last need install passwall2 frome software in openwrt luci web interface:
 ![Screenshot 2024-12-19 at 14 27 56](https://github.com/user-attachments/assets/55cba6a1-7cae-4996-b0a6-c00fbadbe3e4)

-then log out frome luci interface and log in again : now u can find passwall2 in software tab in openwrt
+then log out frome luci web interface and log in again : now u can find passwall2 in software tab in openwrt
 ![Screenshot 2024-12-19 at 14 29 36](https://github.com/user-attachments/assets/7426fa76-dfe9-47f5-9fec-06b005aa4b26)